quixio/quix-streams/docs/connectors/sinks/README.md

 ## Supported Sinks

-Currently, Quix Streams provides these sinks out-of-box:
+Currently, Quix Streams provides these sinks out of the box:
 - [CSV Sink](csv-sink.md) - a simple CSV sinks that writes data to a single CSV file.
 - [InfluxDBv3 Sink](influxdb3-sink.md) - a sink to write data to InfluxDB v3.